 Familiarize yourself with local and state laws and regulations

 Nothing will take the wind out of your hunting sails faster than making enemies with the Game Warden.
 Stay on his good side.
+Look at your state’s fish and wildlife official website and print out the state laws and regulations.

 Learn gun safety